Yogesh-Yogi-1/Intelsys-Spam_Filter/README.md

 from sklearn.feature_extraction.text import CountVectorizer
 ```

-Streamlit (st): Used to create the web interface for the application.
+**Streamlit (st)**: Used to create the web interface for the application.

-joblib: Used to load the pre-trained model and vectorizer from disk.
+**joblib**: Used to load the pre-trained model and vectorizer from disk.

-pandas: Helps in handling and reading CSV files (in case users upload email datasets).
+**pandas**: Helps in handling and reading CSV files (in case users upload email datasets).

-CountVectorizer: From scikit-learn, used to convert text data into a format the machine learning model can understand (i.e., numerical vectors).
+**CountVectorizer**: From scikit-learn, used to convert text data into a format the machine learning model can understand (i.e., numerical vectors).

 ### 2. Load the Pre-trained Model and Vectorizer
 ```